docploy/site/docploy/docs/components/snippet.md

 ## Import the code in the Snippet

 You can use the `paths` attribute to define an array of paths relative to the `docploy/` folder.
-By default, a `Snippet` will look at the file extension to determine the tab label for each file.
+By default, a `snippet` will look at the file extension to determine the tab label for each file.

 ```yaml
 {% snippet